bradbase/flyingkoala/README.md

 # FlyingKoala

-FlyingKoala facilitates deﬁning models (mathematical, technical and financial), scenario analysis and some system integration tasks in MS Excel while reducing the amount of computer code required to do these tasks and increasing the speed of calculation.
+FlyingKoala facilitates defining models (mathematical, technical and financial), scenario analysis and some system integration tasks in MS Excel while reducing the amount of computer code required to do these tasks and increasing the speed of calculation.
 The outcome is that people with good Excel skills can do more for themselves before requiring a code savvy offsider.
 FlyingKoala also facilitates communication of financial, technical and mathematical modelling as the expressions may be largely expressed in Excel formulas.

 From a technical standpoint FlyingKoala is a collection of helper functions for [xlwings](https://www.xlwings.org/).
 These helper functions reach out to:
 * [Koala2](https://github.com/vallettea/koala/blob/master/doc/presentation.md)